Quiescent Big Bang formation in $2+1$ dimensions: Preliminaries

-Then, $(y^0,y^1,y^2,p^1,p^2)$ is a local coordinate system on $V$ canonically derived from coordinates $(x^1,x^2)$ on $U$.
-In all that follows, we will use such canonically induced coordinates on the mass shell without further comment.
+Then, $(y^0,y^1,y^2,p_1,p_2)$ is a local coordinate system on $V$ canonically derived from coordinates $(x^1,x^2)$ on $U$ such that $(y^i,p_i)$ are time-independent.
+In all that follows, we will use such canonically induced coordinates on the co-mass shell without further comment.
 We will write $t$ instead of $y^0(t,x,p)$ and $x^i$ instead of $y^i(t,x,p)$. \\

 Now, we can introduce the following rescaled solution variables.

 \begin{definition}[Expansion normalised variables] Consider a solution $(\M,\g,\phi,\overline{f})$ of the ESFV system \eqref{eq:EEq} in CMCTC gauge, i.e., where $\g$ is of the form \eqref{eq:TC} and $\M$ is foliated by constant time slices $M_t$ with constant mean curvature $\tau$.
 We define the following normalised variables as